alarmclock-kisser/pyGPUCandle-CUDA/README.md

 # pyGPUCandle-CUDA
 Python (3.11) script for stretching audio on CUDA (GPU), if drivers and environment are set up correctly.
 Otherwise on CPU, being way slower.
 Using pytorch-tensors.
+Documentation (+ comments) are mostly made in German, final releases will be English.
 # About
 This is V155 (english language release), published on June 24th 2024.